Diseases We Treat: Breast Cancer

 Signs and Symptoms

-Types of breast cancer
+Types of Breast Cancer

-- Inflammatory: synchronous, metachronous,
+- Inflammatory: synchronous, metachronous

-- Morphological: ductal, lobular, metaplasic
+- Morphological: ductal, lobular, metaplastic

 Breast Cancer Diagnosis